takelley1/linux-notes/stream-editing.md

 - the opposite of `g`, perform operations only on the listed lines of file `sed '3,5d` = delete lines 3 through 5

-#### examples

-`sed 's/string1/string2/3' file.txt` = replace the third occurrence of string1 with string2 in file.txt

-`sed '2,3/^str*ng/d' file.txt`       = delete all strings matching expression
-                         `2,3`       = limit command to the second and third lines of the file

 ### other commands and examples